lauramccartney/morning-pages/src/pages/post/2020-05-22-in-the-dream-that-i-dreamt-by-laura.md

 You were gone.
 I was stuck under a human ant hill.
 Bodies crawling over and around me.
 Automatons enacting their day, oblivious to the pulsing, riotous collapse happening inside of me.
 Here was deafening panic.
 There tranquility, oxygen.

 Through the forest of legs I saw you again in a shop window.
 You were smiling.
 I screamed myself awake.
 I was in bed, panting like I’d ran a race.
 I felt my body subside in to the sheets.
-My blood began to cool as I looked out of the window in to the sky.
+My blood cooled as I looked out of the window in to the sky.
 I was alone again.